Why Does this Matter?

 Lack of Access and Opportunity

-With the FAIM framework, we seek to advance equitable access and opportunity across graduate education and the professoriate for all scholars, and especially for those from backgrounds historically excluded from and underrepresented within the academy.
+Within the FAIM framework, we seek to advance equal access and opportunity across graduate education and the professoriate for the benefit of scholars across all backgrounds and stages.

 Faculty at the Center